ConnorDickson/connordickson.github.io/_posts/2018-06-13-Learning-Go.md

 ---
 layout: post
-title: Learning Go.
-Day one.
+title: Why start a blog?
 ---

 To learn golang of course

-## Why start a blog

 My reasoning for starting this blog was to document the journey through learning Go.